eoinohal/SDsquared_Python/tasks.md

 **w/c 11.03.25**
 _Will E_
-- Get Pi 0w2 to run some sensible code and output regression values
+- Get Pi 0w2 to output regression values
 - Future : make it accept run files in the form header - comment - data _Eoin_
 - Launch as an application